Bacteria, viruses, parasites, and other germs (microbes) cause many human diseases. Vaccines can help protect against some of these diseases.

-Getting the Actual Infection from a Vaccine
+Getting the Actual Infection From a Vaccine

 Unless a person's immune system is weakened, it is highly unlikely that a vaccine will cause an infection.
 Some vaccines, such as the measles, mumps, rubella (MMR), the chickenpox, and the nasal spray flu contain live but weakened viruses.
-These vaccines should not be given to patients who have weakened immune systems.
+These vaccines should not be given to people who have weakened immune systems.

 Like many medications, there is always a chance a vaccine can cause adverse events.
 An adverse event is a health problem caused by a medical treatment.
 An adverse event is also called a side effect.

 No vaccine is 100% safe.
 Allergic reactions and other side effects may sometimes develop.
-In the U.S., the government and other agencies monitor side effects from vaccines:
+In the US, the government and other agencies monitor side effects from vaccines: